threefoldtech/s3-cas/README.md

 # S3-CAS

+> **Note:** This is a continuation of Lee Smet's original [s3-cas](https://github.com/leesmet/s3-cas) project.
+> We're grateful for his foundational work on content-addressable S3 storage.

 A simple POC implementation of the (basic) S3 API using content-addressable storage.
 The current implementation has been running in production for 1.5 years storing some 250M objects.